vgunda42/Tumor-detection-project/README.md

 # AI/ML Developer Intern Candidate Assignments Project Submissions | Chhirolya Technologies

-Welcome to the **Backend Dev Project Submission Repository**!
-This repository is dedicated to collecting and reviewing project submissions for candidates interested in Backend Dev. role.
+Welcome to the **AI/ML Dev Project Submission Repository**!
+This repository is dedicated to collecting and reviewing project submissions for candidates interested in AI/ML Dev. role.
 Please follow the instructions below to ensure a smooth and organized submission process.

 ## Table of Contents
 - [Submission Guidelines](#submission-guidelines)